jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Note to the Reader

-This book uses lots of videos and story references.
+This book uses lots of videos.
+I use them to make it clear how real and widespread middle-class problems are.
+It saves lots of reading to use a video sometimes.
 Keep in mind, you'll have to press play on the videos and turn the sound on/off for the GIFs.
 And of course, in all cases, all due credit goes to the media's creators.

 ## Inner Flap